Aloft Hotels: Locations

 In September 2016, Aloft entered the Saudi Arabian market with a new hotel near the center of Riyadh.
 In December 2016, Aloft Long Island City-Manhattan View opened.
 In 2018, the new Mag Mile Hotel in Chicago, the largest with 435 rooms, updated the Aloft template, by integrating modern art, cutting-edge design, and floor-to-ceiling windows in the lobby.

+In October 2023, Aloft announced plans for a new property near Fort Lauderdale–Hollywood International Airport and Port Everglades.

 Reception

 Public reception of Aloft Hotels has been mixed.
 The majority of opinions revolve around the two main aspects of the hotel brand: room prices, and the contemporary style.
 One critic has decried that Aloft Hotels have too much of a "cookie cutter" feel and use colors, shapes, and lingo to an overwhelming degree.